plewis/plewis.github.io/phylogenetics/lab-python.md

 ### Reading data from a file

-Suppose you wanted to read in the six values that we've been storing in the variable <tt>x</tt> from a file.
+Suppose you wanted to read in the six values that we've been storing in the variable `x` from a file.
 To experiment with this, we'll need a file.
 Create a file named _ss1.txt_ using your text editor that contains the six numbers, one per line.
 It should look like this:

     293.0
     277.0